hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-The same value of the Data Item &lt;CD145C-REQUESTED INFORMATION.Code&gt; shall be used only<br />
-once in a message &lt;CD145C-ENQUIRY INFORMATION REQUEST&gt;
+The same value of the Data Item &lt;CD145C-REQUESTED INFORMATION.Code&gt; shall be used only once in a message &lt;CD145C-ENQUIRY INFORMATION REQUEST&gt;

 **Technical Description**